Division of Biology and Medicine

 About Us

-The Collaborative on Forced Migration & Refugee Health is an interdisciplinary initiative housed at the Center for Global Health Equity at Brown University dedicated to advancing the health and well-being of refugees and forcibly displaced populations.
+The Collaborative on Forced Migration and Health is an interdisciplinary initiative housed at the Center for Global Health Equity at Brown University dedicated to advancing the health and well-being of refugees, Indigenous communities, and forcibly displaced populations.
 Our program integrates clinical care, research, program development, education, and advocacy at both local and global levels.
 Through partnerships with refugee-serving organizations, academic researchers, clinicians, and community leaders, we are uniquely positioned to support local refugee health initiatives, such as the Brown Human Rights Asylum Clinic, Rhode Island–based refugee clinics and international research and capacity-building efforts.
+To improve healthcare delivery to Indigenous communities, we partner with local tribal and Indigenous-lead organizations, Brown University’s Native American and Indigenous Studies Initiative, and the federal agency Indian Health Service.

 Our Vision

-A world where refugees and forcibly displaced people have equitable access to high-quality healthcare, where evidence-driven policies guide practice, and where communities—local and global—are empowered to thrive despite the challenges of displacement.
+A world where refugees, Indigenous populations, and forcibly displaced people have equitable access to high-quality healthcare, where evidence-driven policies guide practice, and where communities—local and global—are empowered to thrive despite the challenges of displacement.

 Our Mission

-To improve the health and well-being of refugees, asylum seekers, and displaced populations.
+To improve the health and well-being of refugees, asylum seekers, and Indigenous and displaced populations.

 Our Approach

-Our approach combines refugee-centered clinical care, interdisciplinary research, and training for future health providers.
+Our approach combines patient-centered clinical care, interdisciplinary research, and training for future health providers.
 By partnering with local and global organizations, we build capacity and promote sustainable, equitable health systems for displaced populations.

 Visit Page